Contract bridge: History and etymology

 In 1904, auction bridge was developed, in which the players bid in a competitive auction to decide the contract and declarer.
 The object became to make at least as many tricks as were contracted for, and penalties were introduced for failing to do so.
 In auction bridge, bidding beyond winning the auction is pointless; for example, if taking all 13 tricks, there is no difference in score between a 1 and a 7 final contract, as the bonus for rubber, small slam or grand slam depends on the number of tricks taken rather than the number of tricks contracted for.

 The modern game of contract bridge was the result of innovations to the scoring of auction bridge by Harold Stirling Vanderbilt and others.
 The most significant change was that only the tricks contracted for were scored below the line toward game or a slam bonus, a change that resulted in bidding becoming much more challenging and interesting.
-Also new was the concept of "vulnerability", which made sacrifices to protect the lead in a rubber more expensive.
+Also new was the concept of "vulnerability", which made sacrificing to protect the lead in a rubber more expensive.
 The various scores were adjusted to produce a more balanced and interesting game.
 Vanderbilt set out his rules in 1925, and within a few years contract bridge had so supplanted other forms of the game that "bridge" became synonymous with "contract bridge".

 The form of bridge mostly played in clubs, tournaments and online is duplicate bridge.
 The number of people who play contract bridge has declined since its peak in the 1940s, when a 1941 survey found it was played in 44% of US households.
 The game is still widely played, especially amongst retirees, and in 2005 the ACBL estimated there were 25 million players in the US.
 As of 2015, the average age of contract bridge players in the US was 71.
 The game rose in popularity online during the COVID-19 pandemic.

 Gameplay

 Overview

 Bridge is a four-player partnership trick-taking game with thirteen tricks per deal.
 The dominant variations of the game are rubber bridge, which is more common in social play; and duplicate bridge, which enables comparative scoring in tournament play.

 Each player is dealt thirteen cards from a standard 52-card deck.
-A starts when a player leads (i.e., plays the first card).
+A starts when a player “leads” (plays the first card).
 The leader to the first trick is determined by the auction; the leader to each subsequent trick is the player who won the preceding trick.
 Each player, in clockwise order, plays one card on the trick.
 Players must play a card of the same suit as the original card led, unless they have none (said to be "void"), in which case they may play any card.